jadogeri/Multiple-Contexts-Typescript/README.md

 ### **1.1 Purpose**

-This document outlines the components, and design considerations for add printing functionality to reactjs application.
+This document outlines the components, and design considerations for implementing multiple contexts with Context API in reactjs application.

 ## **2. Installation**